Sambhavsingh-911/Meesho-2023-Sales-Analysis/README.md

 📌 Aspiring Data Analyst
 📌 Skilled in Excel, SQL, Power BI & Dashboard Design

+This Excel dashboard project focuses on sales analysis, business insights, data visualization, KPI tracking, and customer analytics using Microsoft Excel.

 ---

 # ⭐ If you liked this project